davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

 The most common way that people use packages nowadays is by adding a `packages.lisp` or `package.lisp` file.
 This file is usually the first file to be loaded and define the packages that the other files use.
-The package can *use* other packages, and *export* some symbols for the packages than *use* it.
 This approach has worked for many projects.
 However, when packages become larger, it requires discipline to manage the dependencies between the files.

 An alternative approach to the definition of packages is named *one package per file*.
 As the name suggests, it consists in starting every